mbaisbay/SCOPE/README.md

 — achieving the lowest bias and factuality MAE, perfect failed-fact-check detection, and the lowest factual error rate, at roughly **$0.054 per outlet**.

+All the figures, tables, and results will be released later with the paper, the link will be added here.

 ---

 ## Quick start